-Ideally, buy three identical bins for your breeding project.
-One will house your breeding colony, another will become a rearing tub for the nymphs your roaches produce, and the third will be a spare for cleaning, sorting, and temporary storage.
-Note that it’s not necessary to buy them all at once, and depending on how you design your setup, maybe not at all.
-You can start with as many different sizes as you like, but we found that as colonies grow and expand, the natural gravitation is toward large, equally-sized bins, as their interchangeability is a big plus in usage and storage.
-At a minimum, you will need one bin that can comfortably house all of your breeding adults.
+Of the three bins, one will house your breeding colony, another will become a rearing tub for the nymphs your roaches produce, and the third will be a spare for cleaning, sorting, and temporary storage.
+Note that it is not necessary to buy them all at once.
+In fact, depending on how you design your setup, you might not need them at all.
+You can start with many different sizes, but we’ve found that as breeding colonies grow and expand, the natural gravitation is toward large bins of equal size.
+Interchangeability is a big plus when it comes to bin use and storage.
+When you start, you need at least one bin that comfortably houses all your breeding adults.

-NOTE: To calculate the square footage of a breeding bin, multiply length by width by height, then reduce the total by the amount of open space that is not filled with hide material.
+NOTE: To calculate the square footage of a breeding bin, multiply the length by width by height, then reduce the total by the amount of open space that is not filled with hide material.
 If you use egg crates, for example, and they cover the entire floor space but end six inches below the rim, calculate that open space and subtract it from the total.
-In small bins, the extra may not be enough to matter, and you can always go by feel until the colony begins getting crowded.
+In small bins, the extra may not matter, and you can always go by feel until the colony begins getting crowded.

 - Consider controlling heat with a thermostat if it can be done safely.

-NOTE: There are many ways to heat a Dubia roach breeding colony.
-Two of the most popular are heat mats and heat emitters in combination with a warm spot in the home.
-In our view, the preferred way to provide external heat is however it can be done safely while maintaining ambient air temperature between 85ºF and 90ºF.
-The temperature can dip lower on occasion, but it should not go much higher.
-Low heat slows B. Dubia growth and breeders should avoid it for this reason.
-However, high heat stresses them out, and this should reallybe avoided.
-Always keep in mind the negative affects of stress on Dubia roach productivity when planning or managing a colony.
+Two of the most popular heating methods are heat mats and heat emitters.
+These are usually combined with placing the bin in a warm location.
+In our view, the preferred way to provide external heat is any way it can be done safely and effectively while maintaining air temperature between 85ºF and 90ºF.
+The temperature can occasionally dip lower but should not go much higher.
+Avoid low heat because it slows Blaptica dubia growth.
+Alternatively, high heat stresses them out, which should be avoided.
+Always keep in mind the negative effects of stress on Dubia roach productivity when planning or managing a breeding colony.

 Food & water supplies

-Selecting a location
+Selecting a location for your breeding colony

 - Evidence suggests mating peaks when Dubia roaches are exposed to a 12/12 (hour) light/dark cycle.